What can be done to address gun violence in America? A lot, actually.

 Pass “MaKayla’s Law – MaKayla’s Law is named after an 8-year-old little girl who was fatally shot by an 11-year-old boy when she refused to let him play with her puppy.
 The boy used his father’s loaded, unsecured shotgun to shoot MaKayla from a window of his family’s trailer.
 The boy was convicted of murder.
 His father was not charged with any crime.
 MaKayla’s Law would hold adult gun owners responsible if their choice to not secure their firearm results in a child accessing the gun, firing it, and injuring or killing themselves or another person.
 The NRA has prevented the laws passage during both the 2016 and 2017 legislative session.
 Tennessee led the entire nation in children injured and killed due to negligent firearm storage last year – 31 total shootings resulting in 13 deaths, double the number of deaths from the previous year.

 Improve firearm dispossession procedure – Domestic abusers and those under orders of protection are prohibited from possessing firearms.
 They are instructed by a judge to dispossess their guns (sell their guns or give them to someone).
 However, there is no mechanism in place to ensure that the offender complies.
 In other words, we tell a domestic abuser that he must give away his guns, he says he will and we just take his word for it.
-According to most recent data, Tennessee is fourth in the nation for women murdered by men.
+According to most recent data, Tennessee is fifth in the nation for women murdered by men.
 Most are killed with firearms.
 And most all of them are murdered by a man they know, generally a current or former intimate partner.
 In 2019, not only did Tennessee lawmakers refuse to consider legislation endorsed by law enforcement, district attorneys, and domestic violence prevention organizations that would strengthen firearm dispossession, they tried to overturn a previous law that protected domestic abuse victims.

 Address preemption laws – Our state has very strong firearm preemption laws.
 State preemption statutes prevent local governments from implementing customized solutions to gun violence in their communities.
 By mandating a “one-size-fits-all” approach to firearms regulation, preemption statutes strip control over these public safety issues from local authorities – city councils, mayors, and local law enforcement – who best understand their communities.
 Clearly, a large city like Memphis or Nashville may need to approach gun violence differently than a small, rural town.